Weapon on School Property Lawyer Pennsylvania | Free Consult

 Offense for Carrying a Weapon on School Property

-An individual commits a misdemeanor of the first degree if he possesses a weapon in the buildings of, on the grounds of, or in any conveyance (e.g. school buses or shuttles) providing transportation to or from any of the following institutions:
+An individual commits a misdemeanor of the first degree if they possess a weapon in the buildings of, on the grounds of, or in any conveyance (e.g. school buses or shuttles) providing transportation to or from any of the following institutions:

 • Publicly funded elementary or secondary schools;